mibrahim2001/LeetCodeSolutions/README.md

 # LeetCodeSolutions

 Welcome to the LeetCodeSolutions repository!
-Here, you will find solutions to various problems on [LeetCode](https://leetcode.com/).
+If you're like me, you've probably found yourself stuck on a problem on [LeetCode](https://leetcode.com/) and wished you had a resource to turn to for help.
+Well, that's exactly what this repository is for!
+Here, you will find solutions to various problems on LeetCode, along with explanations of the thought process behind each solution.

 ## Why this repository?